-

 A Foxy Russell is a loving and affectionate dog that bonds closely with their family and is protective of them.
 Although they get along well with children, they are not afraid to let you know when they’ve had enough.
 This makes them a better fit for older children who have better motor control and coordination and understand how to properly interact with a dog.

-Although mixed-breed dogs can sometimes be healthier than a purebred dog, it is not a guarantee.
+Although mixed-breed dogs can sometimes be healthier than purebred dogs, it is not a guarantee.
 A dog can inherit none, some, or all of the health conditions common to their parent breeds.
-For the Foxy Russell, potential health conditions to be aware of include luxating patella, Legg-Calves-Perthes disease, glaucoma, and allergies.
+For the Foxy Russell, potential health conditions to be aware of can include luxating patella, Legg-Calve-Perthes disease, glaucoma, and allergies.

-Reputable breeders will be screening their dogs to avoid passing congenital issues to puppies.
+Good breeding practices and the health of the parents make a big difference in the health of Foxy Russell puppies.
+Reputable breeders will be screening their dogs to avoid passing preventable issues to puppies.
 So, don’t be afraid to ask about the health and genetic history of both of the parents.
 You can also ask about the results of any health tests or clearances that have been done.

 Foxy Russells are intelligent dogs that pick up on things quickly.
 But, they can be hard-headed and stubborn, which first-time dog owners can find difficult.
 Because of this, they tend to be a better fit for more experienced owners.